 About one third of Tanzanian households rely on cattle as a source of nutrition and income (NPS, 2017).
 Dairy in particular is central to the rural economy, and therefore poverty alleviation efforts, due to the high amount of cash income that can be received from the sale of milk relative to other livestock (Udo et al. 2015).
 Developing the dairy sector is an important part of both the agricultural and broader economic development objectives of the government (TLMI, 2015).
 The dairy sector is also responsible for about 25% of Tanzania’s total agricultural greenhouse gas (GHG) emissions (FAO, 2017).
 Further, degradation of grasslands and forest disturbance driven by overgrazing and crop/grassland expansion represents a significant indirect source of GHG emissions, and a lost potential sink for storing carbon.
 An estimated 51% of grasslands in Tanzania are degraded (Le et al. 2014), and as much as 70% of the total GHG emissions resulting from agricultural production over the period 2000-2010 are estimated to have resulted from deforestation and forest degradation (Carter et al. 2015).
 Reversing these processes may contribute to GHG emissions reductions in Tanzania’s national inventory reports under the United Nations Framework Convention on Climate Change (UNFCCC).
 Because grazing lands represent a major source of land occupation (TLMI, 2015), aligning livestock sector policies with country level GHG mitigation strategies may provide the basis for receiving climate financing under various forms of bi-lateral or multi-lateral climate agreements (e.g. Green Climate Fund, REDD+, or the Clean Development Mechanism).

 The majority of milk produced by Tanzanian livestock producers is for home consumption (MALF, 2016), and therefore households generally use few external inputs, and allocate few household resources (e.g. labour, land) to improve dairy production practices.
 Commercialization, through increasing cash revenue from milk sales, offers potential for promoting input use and upgrading of dairy production practices, including adoption of improved breeds, home production of nutritious fodders, or purchases of supplemental feeds and livestock services (e.g. reproductive or health-related services).
 Various empirical studies have found that households that are integrated with (input or output) markets exhibit higher levels of technical efficiency (Henderson et al. 2017), especially when they produce for sale as opposed to home consumption (Hammond et al. 2017).
 Often production practices hat increase resource use efficiency are associated with lower GHG emissions intensities, and therefore promoting their adoption can be a strategy for reducing the carbon footprint (CF) of the dairy sector.
 Furthermore, these practices, by increasing milk yield per unit animal and land, may also reduce pressures on grazing lands and forest encroachment, thereby contributing to land degradation neutrality (Brandt et al. 2018).
 The Tanzanian dairy sector is however still largely characterized by producers who rely on little use of inputs, and with the vast majority owning indigenous cattle breeds (NBS, 2016).
-The main reasons for lack of adoption of improved production practices in the literature relate to the costs and risk associated with doing so.
+The main reasons for lack of adoption of improved production practices in the literature relate to the costs and risk associated with doing so (Refs needed).